 Studio photographers will appreciate that the Canon 1D C (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1DC has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1DC from Canon.
+Both the 1DC and the SX420 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the 1DC does not have a direct successor.
 Further information on the features and operation of the 1DC and SX420 can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Canon SX420 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D C and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.